telerik/kendo-ui-core/docs/controls/layout/splitter/overview.md

 If there are several nested Splitters, then each pane, which is an ancestor of the Menu, requires the specified `overflow` and `z-index` styles.
 These styles can also be applied inline instead of externally.

+### Integration with Flexbox

+The Splitter relies on JavaScript size calculations to construct its layout, while Flexbox relies on pure CSS.
+The two techniques are difficult to combine, so the Splitter is not designed to work with Flexbox.
+Actually, one of its purposes is to spare the need to use Flexbox in general.
+To avoid CSS conflicts, please do not apply Flexbox styles to the Splitter elements.

 ## Reference

 ### Existing Instances